RokuroMakube/FatturExcel/README.md

 -  Converted files are inside the folder "Fatture Excel"
 -  You can print them as like that, just open the files and print them because they are already optimized for A4 paper size visualization and PRINTING

 Edit: Added a folder with Excel files converted into PDFs.
-WORKS ONLY ON WINDOWS.
+WORKS ON WINDOWS ONLY.